Physical processes and morphologic changes in Hampton-Seabrook Harbor, New Hampshire: Natural and anthropogenic alterations

 Bretton Woods, NH

 Ward, Larry G.; Irish, James D.; and Knuuti, Kevin, "Physical processes and morphologic changes in Hampton-Seabrook Harbor, New Hampshire: Natural and anthropogenic alterations" (2013).
-Center for Coastal and Ocean Mapping.
+Northeast Section, Geological Society of America Annual Meeting.
 713.